overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 > Fired when the state of a window is changed, with the following structure: [WindowStateChangedEvent](#windowstatechangedevent-object) Object

-The event fire for ALL windows declared (background,in-game,desktop, etc).
+The event is being fired for all the declared windows (background,in-game,desktop, etc).
 If your app has multiple windows listening to this event - you also need to test the window name/id arguments that are passed to the event to see if it is relevant for your window.

 #### Notes for Ads users